gnahotelsolutions/laravel-instagram-feed/README.md

 ##### Limiting the number of items in the feed

 By default, the number of items in the feed is 20.
-You may pass an optional integer parameter when getting your feed, as such: `\Dymantic\InstagramFeed\InstagramFeed::for('my profile', 15)` or `$profile?->feed(15)` to limit the feed to that amount.
+You may pass an optional integer parameter when getting your feed, as such: `\GNAHotelSolutions\InstagramFeed\InstagramFeed::for('my profile', 15)` or `$profile?->feed(15)` to limit the feed to that amount.

 ##### Fetching all posts (no limit)